hashdist/hashdist/doc/source/powerusers.rst

 performance boost from the caching aspect.
 If the distribution wants to buy into the greater Hashdist vision, it can use the *profile specification layer*.
 Finally, for end-users, a final user-interface layer is needed to make things friendly.
-In this latter area Hashdist will probably remain silent for some times, but some standards and best practices may emerge.
+Here Hashdist will probably remain silent for some time, but some standards, best practices and utilities may emerge.
 For now, a user interface ideas section is included below.